Thursday, June 18, 2026

 A record of our Road Scholar trip to the Greece mainland from May 3 to May 15, 2025.

 Overview: We made a circular motor coach route from Athens, driving west over the Corinth Canal, to Nafplio, Kalamata, Pylos, Nafpaktos, Arachova, and returning to Glyfada near Athens.
 Along the way, we visited the ancient sites of the Athens Agora, Hephaestus temple, the Acropolis and museum, the Parthenon, the Acropolis of Mycenae, beehive tomb of Agamemnon, Epidaurus with its temple of Asclepios, the Dormitory, the Tholo and baths, the ancient theater.
-The Naphlio Venetian Arsenal, fortications and Ottoman mosques.
-The ancient site Acropolis of Mycenae.
-Beehive tomb of Agamemnon.
-The ancient city of Messene site.
+The Naphlio Venetian Arsenal, fortifications and Ottoman mosques.
 The Palace of Nestor site.
 The large fort of Methoni site rising above the sea coast.
 The ancient site of Olympia and its games.
 The sanctuary of Zeus.
 The holy site of Delphi and its museum, and home of Appolo.
-The Byzyntine monk moestary of Hosios Loukas at Distomo.
+The Byzyntine monk monestary of Hosios Loukas at Distomo.

 May 3, Saturday, midday.
 Day 1.